ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

     };
     ```

+    > **Note:**
+    > While it is possible to work with the JSON payload directly, using record types offers several advantages including enhanced type safety, data validation, and better tooling experience (e.g., completion).

+    > **Note:**
+    > When the fields of the JSON objects are expected to be exactly those specified in the sample payload, the generated records can be updated to be [closed records](https://ballerina.io/learn/by-example/controlling-openness/), which would indicate that no other fields are allowed or expected.

 5. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, retrieves relevant details from the backend service, and responds to the request.

     - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code